ACLU Sues Over Florida Law That Requires Felons To Pay Fees, Fines Before Voting

 The lawsuit filed Friday accuses the election officials of being motivated by racial discrimination, because felons in Florida are disproportionately black.

-Ten felons are part of this lawsuit, saying they will not be able to vote due to the new law.
+Ten felons are part of this lawsuit, saying they will not be able to vote because of the new law.
 The felons owe different amounts of money, ranging from a few hundred dollars to tens of millions.

 Among them is 61-year-old Betty Riddle, a former addict with multiple convictions, "mostly for possession of controlled substances" and related offenses.
-She now works for the Public Defender of Sarasota and has more than $1,000 in court fees that the complaint says she is unable to pay.
+She now works for the public defender of Sarasota and has more than $1,000 in court fees that the complaint says she is unable to pay.
 Therefore, she "fears that she might be removed from the voter registration rolls."

 The new law also says that a court may convert financial obligations to community service, in which case a felon may vote after completing those hours.

-In January, Okaloosa County Supervisor of Elections Paul Lux told NPR's Greg Allen that he saw trouble ahead due to outstanding questions about whether felons needed to pay outstanding costs and fines in order to vote.
+In January, Okaloosa County Supervisor of Elections Paul Lux told NPR's Greg Allen that he saw trouble ahead because of outstanding questions about whether felons needed to pay outstanding costs and fines to vote.

 "Clearly there are things we do not know and things that we cannot know until someone provides us with better definitions," Lux said.